sidonieB/Workflows/3_from_sequences_to_phylogenies.md

 Another suite of tools to perform similar tasks and many others is [phyutility](https://github.com/blackrim/phyutility).

 Trimming can sometimes result in loss of informativeness.
 It may be worthwhile to check that the trimming parameters did not actually make things worse.
-For example, one can use our **optrimAl** R script (+ pasta_taster bash script), which uses [AMAS](https://github.com/marekborowiec/AMAS) to explore the effect of different trimAl gap threshold values on the proportion of parsimony informative sites and amount of data loss.
+For example, one can use our [**optrimAl**](https://github.com/keblat/bioinfo-utils/blob/master/docs/advice/scripts/optrimAl.txt) R script (+ pasta_taster bash script), which uses [AMAS](https://github.com/marekborowiec/AMAS) to explore the effect of different trimAl gap threshold values on the proportion of parsimony informative sites and amount of data loss.

 [TAPER](https://github.com/chaoszhang/TAPER) is the only tool we know so far that can remove spurious bits in individual sequences.
 It is not perfect though and only the default settings seem to work as expected.

+[CIAlign](https://github.com/KatyBrown/CIAlign) can trim alignment columns and rows based on various criteria.
+It is especially a great tool to remove sequences that are completely spurious, which will be detected based on how different they are from the rest of the sequences.
+It is even possible to specify sequences to keep regardless of how different they are, for instance an outgroup sequence.

+We found that using OptrimAl, CIAlign, TAPER, and again OptrimAl gave good results.

 ### Renaming sequences in all alignments